Quotients of buildings by groups acting freely on chambers: Preliminaries

 \begin{proof} Let $f$ and $f'$ be words over $J$ which are homotopic with respect to $M$.
 It suffices to show that this homotopy is a composition of contractions, expansions, and elementary strict homotopies between words over $J$, since this shows that $f$ and $f'$ are also homotopic with respect to $M_J$.
 Indeed, (MT$1$) tells us we can homotope $f$ and $f'$ to reduced words, say $\hat{f}$ and $\hat{f'}$ respectively, using only strict homotopies and contractions.
 Then, by (MT$2$), we have $\hat{f}\simeq \hat{f'}$. \end{proof}

 Let us briefly describe the Bruhat order, which is a way of ordering the elements of a Coxeter group.
-To give a quick definition of the Bruhat order we need the following result, the proof of which can be found in \cite{bjorner06combinatorics}.
+To give a quick definition of the Bruhat order we need the following result, which is proved in \cite{bjorner06combinatorics}.

 \begin{prop} Let $W$ be a Coxeter group, and let $w,w'\in W$.
 If a decomposition of $w'$ is a substring of a reduced decomposition of $w$, then every (reduced) decomposition of $w$ contains a substring which is a decomposition of $w'$. \end{prop}